Chloejay/patterns/project_setup_framework/boring-project/README.md

 $ pre-commit install
 #see more details on https://pre-commit.com/
 ```
-Black will be called to check your style when running `git commit`.
+Black will be called to check the style when running `git commit`.

 #### Pylint or Flake8

 #### Create a tox.ini config

 #### Refactor your code to be unit-testable and add tests
-<small>Tip: Using unit tests is one of the best practices.
-Writing good unit tests is an art and it takes time, but it’s an investment which pays off many times over, especially on a large project which you maintain over a long period.</small>
+<small>Tip: Using unit tests is one of the best practices. </small>

 ```
 $ pip install pytest
 $ pytest
 ```
-Make sure to add the pytest command to your tox.ini file.
+Make sure to add pytest command tox.ini file.
 ```
 $ pip install pytest pytest-cov
 #to use pytest-cov to generate the pytest testing report
-$ pytest --cov=my_module --cov-report=html tests/
+$ pytest --cov = my_module --cov-report=html tests/
 ```
 #### Add docstrings and documentation